 In my 20's, I was a renovation carpenter.
 Sometimes there was less than interesting work to do.
-On one particular day I had to clean out a basement furnace room to prepare for new heating equipment.
-The 12' x 12', brick-walled room had a concrete floor with a center drain and one lightbulb hanging from the ceiling.
-If you know old basements, the mortar between bricks will calcify over the years and any disturbance in the air will set strings of cobwebby calcium dust into the air.
+On one particular day, I had to clean out a basement furnace room to prepare for new heating equipment.
+The 12' x 12' brick-walled room had a concrete floor with a center drain and one lightbulb hanging from the ceiling.
+If you know old basements, the mortar between bricks will calcify over the years, and any disturbance in the air will set strings of cobwebby calcium dust into the air.
 This room hadn't been entered in decades but had managed to collect a foot of sludge, discarded lumber, and trash.

-Alone in a dirty cell-like room, I pondered my place in the world, and tried not to get too depressed.
+Alone in a dirty cell-like room, I pondered my place in the world and tried not to get too depressed.

-The elephant head of the Hindu diety Ganesh smashed through one of the brick walls.
-The pink-eyed albino, had intricately detailed, ruby encrusted jewelry adorning his tusks, trunk and dribbling off his fringed headpiece.
+The elephant head of the Hindu deity Ganesh smashed through one of the brick walls.
+The pink-eyed albino had intricately detailed ruby-encrusted jewelry adorning his tusks, trunk, and dribbling off his fringed headpiece.
 Globs of molten gold bounced and rolled onto the wet concrete floor spitting steam trails as if the metaphysical friction of breaking through the wall had encouraged golden ectoplasm.
-The vision had lasted a split second.
+The vision lasted a split second.